Scarcity of resources and delays in care

 613-725-2000)

-There is no perfect solution to address resource dilemmas, but you can take steps to reduce patient harm and minimize medico-legal risk.
+The current Canadian healthcare environment is facing intense pressures—with scarcity of resources and staff shortages being among the most significant.
+There is no perfect solution for resource dilemmas and staff storages, but you can take steps to help ensure patient safety and minimize medico-legal risk.

 Podcast